Who Are We?

 How many years has Hope Seeds been in business, and is it a 501c3 organization?

-Hope Seeds, Inc. was established as a 501c3 charitable company in 1999,founded in Florida by Mike and Jean Mueller.
-A seed warehouse and teaching campus (Show-Me Campus) has been established in Bertrand, Mo. on 2.7 acres of property purchased in 2011.
+Hope Seeds, Inc. was established as a 501c3 charitable company in 1999.
+A seed storage, office and teaching campus is currently being established in Bradenton, FL. on the campus of Hope Church where the vision for Hope Seeds started.

 How many countries has Hope Seeds sent seed to?

-Over 8 million packets of seed have been sent to 57 countries.
-Each year thelist of countries shipped to may change, averaging 14 countries each year.
+Over 10+ million packets of seed have been sent to 60 countries.
+Each year the list of countries shipped to may change, averaging 14 countries each year.
 The amount of seed, and the urgency of the request, depends on two deciding factors – Emergency response or Development response.
 Emergency response is when we help after a disaster (natural or man-made) to help communities regain their agricultural programs by providing seed.
 Development response is when we partner with a ministry working in perennially poor nations.

 Which countries is Hope Seeds most actively working in?